aguyanzon/alkemy_challenge/README.md

 This is a data analytics challenge with python to enter the acceleration provided by [Alkemy](https://www.alkemy.org/).

+## Description

+* The project takes three csv files from [datos.gob.ar](https://datos.gob.ar/dataset/cultura-mapa-cultural-espacios-culturales/) and downloads them through the requests library.
+* The files are saved in a local directory with their respective name and the date the download was made.
+* The data is processed and the information of each one of them is normalized to later create three tables in a Postgresql database.
+* A database is created through the SQLAlchemy library, the connection is made and the tables are created using .sql scripts.
+* After the tables are created, the values ​​are inserted into them through the pandas.to_sql library.
+In each of the tables a column is added with the date of its upload.
+* These tables are updated every time the project is deployed.

+To see the challenge go to the following [link](https://drive.google.com/file/d/1ZxBnjsof8yCZx1JVLVaq5DbRjvIIvfJs/view).

 ## Installations steps

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.